Logarithmic Fulton--MacPherson configuration spaces: Degenerations of Fulton--MacPherson spaces

-The divisors $D_{\omega}(J)$ of $\FMdegen$, along with the strict transforms of the existing strata on $\pointsdegen$, induce a stratification on $\FMdegen$.
-Over each stratum $Z$, as the divisors $D_{\omega}(J)$ intersect transversely, we can extend the above observation to describe the preimage of $Z$ in $\FMdegenfam$.
+The divisors $D_{\omega}(J)$ of $\FMdegen$, along with the strict transforms of the existing strata on $\pointsdegen$, induce a stratification on $\FMdegen$, and we can extend the above observation to describe the preimage of $Z$ in $\FMdegenfam$.
 In particular, we see that the preimage in $\FMdegenfam$ over each point in the stratum, together with its $n$ points, is a stable $n$-pointed FM expansion of the expected combinatorial type. \end{observation}

 \begin{lemma} Given any morphism of $B$-schemes $f \colon B \to \FMdegen$, the pullback of along $f$, together with $n$ sections $f^*\mathbf{s}_1, f^*\mathbf{s}_2, \ldots, f^*\mathbf{s}_n$, is a stable $n$-pointed FM expanded degeneration. \end{lemma} \begin{proof} Let $Z$ be the stratum in $\FMdegen$ containing the image of the generic point of $B$.
 The image of $f$ either lies entirely in $Z$, or the image of $b_0$ lies in a deeper stratum, whose closure is the intersection of $Z$ with other divisors $\{D_{\omega}(J)\}$.
 We apply Observation~\ref{obs:FMdegenfibres} to each of these cases.
 In the latter case, we also note that the image of $f$ is transverse to each of the other divisors $D_{\omega}(J)$, therefore at the blow-up along each of these divisors $D_{\omega}(J)$, the pullback of the family $\pointsdegenfam^{\text{FM}}_J$ along $f:B\to \FMdegen$ coincides with the strict transform.
 We thus conclude that the pullback of $\piFM^W$ along $f$, with its $n$ sections, is a stable $n$-pointed FM expanded degeneration. \end{proof}